yasminb7/mcc/README.md

 mcc
 ===

-Very simple simulation code for agents navigating a maze.
+Simple simulation of so-called Brownian agents navigating a maze.